-Hi, my name is Adi Azulay Eliram, I’m 25 years old and live in Be’er Sheva.
+Hi, my name is Adi Azulay Eliram, I’m in my twenties and live in Be’er Sheva, Israel.
 After serving a few years as an officer in the IDF, I wanted to continue acting on behalf of Israel.
 I launched this blog to express the innovative ecosystem of Israeli Start-ups and Organizations and their ongoing contribution to the Sustainable Development Goals (SDG) that the United Nations has set for implementation by 2030.

 In this blog, I share with you hundreds of Israeli activity from a variety of sectors in Israel.
 From the government-public sector, the private sector, the non-profits and organizations that work to create significant social impact inside and outside of Israel.

 This blog is for anyone who is interested in “Tikun Olam” and learning how Israel is heading great efforts to advance our world to be a better place.

 I invite you all to share with me your initiatives in areas that contribute to the UN goals.
 I would be happy to connect you with those from outside Israel who wish to contribute to the activists, organizations and companies of the social impact ecosystem in Israel.
 Also, I would appreciate it if you would be willing to donate to the blog to promote content and activities.

 The State of Israel was established on the solid foundations of social justice and equality, as reflected in its Declaration of Independence (and the vision of the prophets, deeper in its history).
 This thread has woven through its society ever since in government, the private sector and civil society, and is as prominent in action as it is in talk.
 Israel’s healthy DNA in this respect generates both a robust and ongoing public discourse on a host of issues, from closing socio-economic gaps to advancing technologies for social good.